The following is based mainly on “Social Justice, Multicultural Counseling, and Practice” (2010) by Heesoon Jun:

 It leads to a profound ethnocentrism.
 White American culture reads itself as being at the good end of all these good/bad opposites.
 So it sees itself not as some accident of history, but what all of history has been leading to!
 It is universal, it is what people all over the world deep down want!
 America’s high immigration rate proves it!

 This leads to a save-the-world mindset, as post-colonialist thinker Homi Bhabha points out.
-That in turn leads to imperialism, the white man’s burden, Mighty Whitey films, Bush “saving” Iraq and Bono “saving” Africa.
+That in turn leads to imperialism, the white man’s burden, White Saviour films, Bush “saving” Iraq and Bono “saving” Africa.

 Studies have shown that dichotomous and hierarchical thinking is highly correlated with racism.
 If “white is right” then, according to this style of thinking, black must be bad and shameful and screwed up:

 - If White English is proper, then Black English must be improper.